-While we believe that linking our carbohydrate polymers to existing drugs will yield patentable subject matter, to date we have only made two provisional patent applications, as well as a patent application as discussed above under " - -- Patents and Proprietary Rights."
+While we believe that linking our carbohydrate polymers to existing drugs will yield patentable subject matter, to date we have only made two provisional patent applications, as well as a patent application as discussed above under " -- Patents and Proprietary Rights."
 We do not believe that our carbohydrate-drug conjugates will infringe any third-party patents covering the underlying drug.
 However, there can be no assurance that we will receive a patent for our carbohydrate-drug conjugates.
 In addition, we must meet further filing deadlines in the case of our provisional patent applications if we are to retain the filing, or priority, dates for those applications, as discussed above under " --Patents and Proprietary Rights."

 Since patent applications in the United States are maintained in secrecy until patents are issued, and since publication of discoveries in the scientific or patent literature often lag behind actual discoveries, we cannot be certain that we are the first to make the inventions to be covered by the patent applications we intend to file.
 The patent position of biopharmaceutical firms generally is highly uncertain and involves complex legal and factual questions.
 The U.S. Patent and Trademark Office has not established a consistent policy regarding the breadth of claims that it will allow in biotechnology patents.
 If it allows broad claims, the number and cost of patent interference proceedings in the U.S. and the risk of infringement litigation may increase.
-If it allows narrow claims, the risk of infringement may decrease, but the value of our rights under our patents, licenses and patent applications may also decrease.
-We cannot assure you that patent applications in which we have rights will ever issue as patents or that the claims of any issued patents will afford meaningful protection for our technologies or products.
+If it allows narrow claims, the risk of infringement may decrease, but the value of our rights under our patents, licenses and patent applications may also decrease. ever issue as patents or that the claims of any issued patents will afford meaningful protection for our technologies or products.
 In addition, patents issued to us or our licensors may be challenged and subsequently narrowed, invalidated or circumvented.
 Litigation, interference proceedings or other governmental proceedings that we may become involved in with respect to our proprietary technologies or the proprietary technology of others could result in substantial cost to us.
 Patent litigation is widespread in the biotechnology industry, and any patent litigation could harm our business.
 Costly litigation might be necessary to protect our patent position or to determine the scope and validity of third-party proprietary rights, and we may not have the required resources to pursue such litigation or to protect our patent rights.
 An adverse outcome in litigation with respect to the validity of any of our patents could subject us to significant liabilities to third parties, require disputed rights to be licensed from third parties or require us to cease using a product or technology.

+Although we require our scientific and technical employees and consultants to enter into broad assignment of inventions agreements, we have not required Dr. Platt to do so.
+He has, however, assigned all his patents and patent applications of inventions related to our company's business.
 We also rely upon trade secrets, proprietary know-how and continuing technological innovation to remain competitive.
 Third parties may independently develop such know-how or otherwise obtain access to our technology.
 While our employees, consultants and corporate partners with access to proprietary information generally will be required to enter into confidentiality agreements, these agreements may not be honored.